Mentoring for future programming languages researchers

 FAQ

 I'm not from a famous university.
 Can I still get funding?
 Absolutely!
 We want to encourage students from all backgrounds to attend PLMW.
-We have a limited number of travel grants available for students who need financial support, and we prioritize students who would not otherwise be able to attend the conference.
+In the selection of our travel grants we prioritize students who would not otherwise be able to attend the conference.

 I have a disability.
 Can I attend?
 Yes!
 The conference venue is chosen to be accessible to all attendees.
 If you have any specific requirements, please let us know when you register so that we can make sure you have everything you need.